spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 The Blade components that handle uploads leverage [Livewire](https://laravel-livewire.com) under the hood.
 That's why you must follow [Livewire's installation instructions](https://laravel-livewire.com/docs/installation) as well.

+Our Blade components are meant to be used in a regular HTML form.
+For now, you can 't use them inside other Livewire components.

 ## Handling a single upload